-It is one pivotal collaborative design tools that help you develop a hypothesis, create a prototype of an idea, and test it out it quickly with minimum possible investment in the most realistic possible environment.
+It is one of the pivotal collaborative design tools that help you develop a hypothesis, create a prototype of an idea, and test it out quickly with minimum possible investment in the most realistic possible environment.

-This method proposes five consecutive days of work, during which the problem is discussed and a solution is tested, along with the representatives of the target audience of the product or service.
+This method proposes five consecutive days of work, during which the problem is discussed and a solution is tested, with key representatives of the target audience of the product or service.

 When to Use Collaborative Design?

-Here are some use cases where collaborative design can be usefully applied.
+Here are some of the use cases where collaborative design can be usefully applied.